Natalie Wideman

 Natalie Wideman (born January 11, 1992) is a Canadian softball player.

 Career

 Wideman competed at the 2015 Pan American Games in Toronto, winning the gold medal, and again at the 2019 Pan American Games in Lima, winning silver.

 In June 2021, Wideman was named to Canada's 2020 Olympic team.

 Wideman represented Canada at the 2024 Women's Softball World Cup and won a bronze medal.

+In December 2025, Wideman joined the Charros de Jalisco of the Mexican Softball League ahead of the 2026 season.